-&lt;sup>a approval allows a variable alternate rate from \$0 to the uniform Postsecondary/Voc.
-Adult out-of-state tuition rate established by the state board.
+^a approval allows a variable alternate rate from \$0 to the uniform Occupational out-of-state tuition rate established by the state board.

-&lt;sup>b approval allows a variable alternate rate from \$0 to the uniform Collegiate Transfer out-of-state tuition rate established by the state board.
+^b approval allows a variable alternate rate from \$0 to the uniform Associate of Arts/Associate of Science out-of-state tuition rate established by the state board.

-&lt;sup>c district board delegated authority - WCTC to president, WITC to VP Finance
+^c district board delegated authority - WCTC to president, WITC to VP Finance